laplacetw/flask-cpu-monitor/README.md

 - We can get a .csv file about usage data by executing export.py file under Server root folder.

 ## Client
-- You should modify the parameter about host in client script before running.😉
+- We should modify the parameter about host in client script before running.😉
 - The client script will send usage data by POST every 10 sec.

 ## Installation